 Finally, in the case of a multi-collection package, note that the "info.rkt" file in ‹pkg-name› is for the package, not for a collection.
 Definitions such as scribblings or raco-commands work only in a collection’s "info.rkt".
 For a single-collection package, the "info.rkt" file serves double-duty for the package and collection.

-If you want the package to be ‹branch› or ‹tag› instead of master, then add "#‹branch›" or "#‹tag›" to the end of the package source.
+If you want the package to be at ‹branch› or ‹tag› instead of the default branch, then add "#‹branch›" or "#‹tag›" to the end of the package source.
 If your package is a subdirectory ‹path› within the repository, add "?path=‹path›" to the end of the package source.